LootToken/Loot-Marketplace-Framework/README.md

 ### Blockchain Royale

+#### As a part of the NEO-Game competition, we wanted to really showcase the potential of what a smart contract is capable of.
+We have decided to release our first decentralized game mode based on the popular "Battle Royale" gamemode.

 ![BR_1](https://s3.amazonaws.com/loottoken.io/br_mode.jpg)

-As a part of the NEO-Game competition, we wanted to showcase the potential of what a smart contract is capable of.
-We have decided to release our first decentralized game mode based on the popular "Battle Royale" gamemode.

-- For a player to perform an action, they must sign and send an invocation transaction with their private key and the required parameters of what they want to do.
+- For a player to perform an action, they must sign and send an invocation transaction with their private key and the ensure the required parameters of what they want to do are in the script.
 - Every single action of this game mode is decided and resolved inside the smart contract and output through ```Notify``` events which are relayed to the game including:

-  - Movement: moving in a direction along the map.
+  - Movement: moving the player in a direction along a map.
-  - Map boundaries: where the player is allowed to move.
+  - Map boundaries: defining where the player is allowed to move along a map.
-  - Random in game events: areas on the map being randomly marked off and destroyed.
+  - Random in game events: dynamically spawning areas on the map that are randomly marked off and destroyed.
-  - Timeouts: inactive players can be removed.
+  - Timeouts: ensuring inactive players can be removed.
-  - Looting and fighting: this can be randomly decided on the blockchain fairly and publicly.
+  - Looting and fighting: random rolls decided on the blockchain result in public and fair results.
-  - Giving out rewards to winners: the smart contract can be programmed to give rewards based on conditions.
+  - Rewards: the smart contract can be programmed to give rewards to addresses based on certain conditions.

-- Smart contracts are able to emit ```Notify``` events so we know what occurred on the blockchain such as from our contract:
+- Smart contracts are able to emit ```Notify``` events so we know what occurred on the blockchain such as the following from our contract:
 ```
 details = ["BR", event_code,"BR_sign_up",address, result]
 Notify(details)